Will Buckley (footballer)

-William Edward Buckley (born 21 November 1989) an English former professional footballer who played as a winger.
+William Edward Buckley (born 21 November 1989) is an English former professional footballer who played as a winger.

-In a career playing in all top four English leagues he started at local side, Rochdale, then going on to play for Watford, Brighton & Hove Albion and Sunderland, and had brief loan spells with Leeds United, Birmingham City and Sheffield Wednesday, finishing his career with Bolton Wanderers after a three year spell.
+In a career playing in all top four English leagues he started at local side, Rochdale, then going on to play for Watford, Brighton & Hove Albion and Sunderland, and had brief loan spells with Leeds United, Birmingham City and Sheffield Wednesday, finishing his career with Bolton Wanderers after a three-year spell.